Alexander's: History

-The chain thrived even during the Great Depression, and opened a location on Fordham Road and the Grand Concourse in The Bronx in 1933.
-At its heyday in the 1930s, this store was known for its discount bargains and had more sales per square foot than any other store in the United States.
+The chain thrived even during the Great Depression, and opened a location on Fordham Road and the Grand Concourse in the Bronx in 1933.
+At its heyday in the 1930s, this store was known for its discount bargains and had higher sales per square foot than any other store in the United States.

 Farkas was known for being a master at selecting locations for his stores, buying the real estate instead of leasing.

 In February 1959, the company opened a store in Rego Park, Queens.